T :+1 646 837 5156

-A founding partner of HSG, Dorit Ungar Black holds a dual law degree and is a native German speaker.
-Dorit has expertise in international arbitration, and has practiced in both civil and common law jurisdictions since 1999, including courts in New York, New Jersey, Delaware, Pennsylvania, and Vienna, Austria.
-She focuses her practice on disputes regarding commercial contracts, complicated financial instruments, business acquisitions, business torts, commercial leases, and international construction projects.
+A founding partner of Holwell Shuster & Goldberg, Dorit Ungar Black holds a dual law degree and is a native German speaker.
+She has expertise in international arbitration, and has practiced in both civil and common law jurisdictions since 1999, including courts in New York, New Jersey, Delaware, Pennsylvania, and Vienna, Austria.
+Dorit focuses her practice on disputes regarding commercial contracts, complicated financial instruments, business acquisitions, business torts, insurance disputes, commercial leases, and international construction projects.

-Among other matters, Dorit represented Comcast Corporation in a major antitrust class action; Mitsubishi Heavy Industries in an arbitration involving a Texas power plant; Duane Reade in a variety of disputes; U.S. hedge fund Camulos Capital in a dispute with a German subsidiary of Lehman Brothers over a repo agreement worth more than $100 million; the heirs to the Herzog Collection, the largest private art collection in Hungary prior to World War II, in a lawsuit against the Hungarian government and its state-owned museums and instrumentalities seeking the return of more than 40 artworks with an estimated combined value of more than $100 million; various companies in the Eurofins group, a publicly traded French conglomerate whose subsidiaries are engaged in, among other things, the biotechnology and life sciences industry; Çukurova Holding A.S., a Turkish industrial and commercial conglomerate, in post-judgment and appellate proceedings before the S.D.N.Y. and the Second Circuit, respectively, relating to the enforcement of a $932 million arbitral award against Çukurova; and a Japanese pharmaceutical company in an arbitration arising from its acquisition of a Mexican manufacturer of medicinal and over-the-counter products.
+Among other matters, Dorit currently represents affiliates of Alberta’s government-owned investment fund in claims against insurers concerning “life settlement” insurance premium disputes.
+Recently, Dorit represented bank trustees in a bench trial involving RMBS putback claims that resulted in a verdict of $2.4 billion; among other things, she was responsible for putting on the trustees’ damages case at trial.
+Dorit’s other representative matters include a $120 million suit by a Canadian toy manufacturer against her client, a product-safety testing laboratory; Comcast Corporation in a major antitrust class action; Mitsubishi Heavy Industries in an arbitration involving a Texas power plant; U.S. hedge fund Camulos Capital in a dispute with a German subsidiary of Lehman Brothers over a repo agreement worth more than $100 million; the heirs to the Herzog Collection, the largest private art collection in Hungary prior to World War II, in a lawsuit against the Hungarian government and its state-owned museums and instrumentalities seeking the return of more than 40 artworks with an estimated combined value of more than $100 million; various companies in the Eurofins group, a publicly traded French conglomerate whose subsidiaries are engaged in, among other things, the biotechnology and life sciences industry; Çukurova Holding A.S., a Turkish industrial and commercial conglomerate, in post-judgment and appellate proceedings before the S.D.N.Y. and the Second Circuit, respectively, relating to the enforcement of a $932 million arbitral award against Çukurova; and a Japanese pharmaceutical company in an arbitration arising from its acquisition of a Mexican manufacturer of medicinal and over-the-counter products.